 Mission and History

-- Collaboration, the joining together for student success
+- Collaboration: Working together for student success

 Creativity is Our Tradition

 Many of the country’s most illustrious contemporary Native American artists, poets, writers, musicians, and cultural leaders are IAIA alums, while others are affiliated with IAIA as faculty, staff, visiting artists, and scholars.
 Among these are Fritz Scholder (Luiseño), Joy Harjo (Mvskoke Nation) ’68, David Bradley (Chippewa) ’79, Dan Namingha (Hopi-Tewa) ’69, Allan Houser (Chiracahua Apache), T.C.
 Cannon (Kiowa, Caddo), Layli Longsoldier (Oglala Lakota) ’09, Linda Lomahaftewa (Hopi, Choctaw) ’65, Cara Romero (Chemehuevi) ’05, Cannupa Hanska Luger (Mandan, Hidatsa, Arikara) ’11, George Rivera (Pojoaque Pueblo) ’84, Dr. Jessie Ryker-Crawford (White Earth Anishinaabe) ’00, Roxanne Swentzell (Santa Clara Pueblo), Rose Simpson (Santa Clara Pueblo) ’18, Kathleen Wall (Jemez Pueblo) ’14, Patricia Michaels (Taos Pueblo) ’89, and many more.

 A Brief History of IAIA